 To avoid double expenses, duly resign your rental agreement.
 If you don’t comply with the notice period, your current landlord may request further rental payments even though you no longer use the apartment.

-Packing moving boxes are often underestimated.
+Packing moving boxes is often underestimated.
 Start soon and plan a time buffer, so you don’t get too stressed.

 Step 8: Receive all necessary items from the previous owner